vnabet/angular2-dev/README.md

-# electron-quick-start + angular 2 + webpack -- Projet de test
+# electron-quick-start + angular 2 + webpack

+## Projet de test

+Typescript, Webpack

+TODO

 **Clone and run for a quick way to see an Electron in action.**